Updated: 4 June 2026 by Jetico Technical Support

 GDPR itself doesn’t help.
 The regulation uses “erasure” and “deletion” almost interchangeably, making it harder to understand that standard deletion doesn’t meet the requirement.

 The report also says little about verification.
+The EDPB recommends that controllers “verify that erasure has been carried out” and be able to demonstrate it, but doesn’t address how.
 The accountability principle under GDPR (Articles 5(2) and 24) requires organizations to demonstrate compliance.
 For erasure, that means showing an auditor that data was located, removed beyond recovery and documented.

 What Should Organizations Do Next?